inoxlang/inox/docs/language-basics.md

     `first line
     second line`
     ```
-- runes represents a single character, they have single quotes: `'a', '\n'`
+- runes represent a single character, they have single quotes: `'a', '\n'`
 - path literals represent a path in the filesystem: `/etc/passwd, /home/user/`
     - they always start with `./`, `../` or `/`
     - paths ending with `/` are directory paths